 The most important consideration when picking a counterbore system is the material.
 Counterbores are available in a range of materials to suit various functions.

-• HSS (High speed steel) is the most common material, due to its effectiveness across multiple common materials.
+• HSS (High speed steel) - the most common material, due to its effectiveness across multiple common materials.

-• Carbide counterbores are harder and more durable, however this comes at a price.
+• Carbide counterbores - harder and more durable, however this comes at a price.

-• Diamond tipped counterbores take this to the extreme, offering a very long working life and an extremely high cutting speed but at an even greater cost.
+• Diamond tipped counterbores - offer a very long working life and an extremely high cutting speed but at an even greater cost.

 The trick is to find the ideal balance between tip hardiness and cost that makes sense for your usage.

 • ISO 4207:2016 - Specifies dimensions of counterbores, especially those with morse taper shanks and detachable pilots

 • ISO 4206:2016 - Specifies dimensions of counterbores with parallel shanks